SCS-ASSE-FS21-Tutors/tapas/doc/architecture/decisions/0010-design-decision-task-structure.md

 ## Context

-Currently our Tapas application is able two execute two kinds of Tasks.
+Currently, our Tapas application is able two execute two kind of Tasks.
 A Robot Task and a simple Calculation Task.
 Adding a payload to the Task class gives us the possibility to customize requests and therefore more flexibility.

 ## Decision